martynhoyer/gatsby-skeleton/netlify-cms.md

 You can edit an existing category or create a new one using the "New categories" button in the top right.

-* The `Author ID` which should be a unique string.
+* The `Category ID` which should be a unique string.
 This is never displayed publicly, but is used to connect categories to posts in the code, so it should be all lower-case, have no punctuation, and contain `hyphens-for-spaces` (if there are spaces).
 * The `Display name` is the name which will be shown on the site, so should be written as it is intended to be displayed (correct captilisation etc.).
 * The `Colour` is the hex code of the colour you'd like the category to display in.
 The colours are used on the categories list on the sidebar, in the category text on post tiles and the post pages and in the page title for the category listings pages.
 You should keep this in mind when choosing a colour - `#ffffff` (white) for example would be a bad choice because it won't be readable.